erickjavalos/professional-readme-generator/README.md

-# Generate ReadME.md
+# Professional README generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-Purpose of this project is to generate a well written README.md for professional use
+The purpose of this generator is to prompt the developer(s) a series of questions for which generates a high-quality readme.
+Questions that the application asks are the project title, description, table of contents, installation, usage, contributing, tests, license, email, and github username.
+Once the user provides the answers respectively, a high quality readme will autogenerate.

 ## Table of Contents